BruchesLena/wrapper/README.md

 *Here in example 3 is the general number of batches (files) you want to get prediction for and 1500 is the general number of samples in a batch (file).
 For this demo you can use the corpus on the link above.*

+*Make sure that data and weights for the model are located in the same directory!*

 Once the predictions are made, corresponding files with results will be created in the directory with data.